bsobocki/BitwaOTortuge_UWR-FirstYear/README.md

   - to rotate a pawn has to click left or right arrow
   - to move a pawn has to click buttons on numeric keypad (acording to the direction of the dots on pawn -- Image 1.2)

+## Important informations
+The author of the code is me, Bartosz Sobocki, but I'm not an author of the graphics and the game and its rules.

+The author of the illustrations: Maciej Szymanowicz

+The game authors: Madoka Kitao, Hiroki Kaneko

+The author of the instruction used to make this descrioption of the game: Przemysław Karkosa

+Graphic and DTP development of this game: Cezary Szulc